danielenger/Principled-Baker/README.md

 # Principled-Baker

-helps you bake all inputs of Principled BSDFs (and others) to image textures.
+bake all inputs of Principled BSDFs (and other nodes) to image textures
 ---

 [Principled Baker for Blender 2.79](https://github.com/danielenger/Principled-Baker_for_2-79)

 Features:
 --
-- Autodetect of what needs to be baked
+- Autodetection of what needs to be baked

--- Bake only linked inputs of Principled BSDFs (and other surface shaders) and
--- Bake inputs with values that differ in different nodes
 - Manual selection for texture channels
 - Bake single
-- Bake Batch
+- Bake batch
 - Bake Selected to Active

 ---